Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/global-artifacts/user_manual.md

 **2. Registering Jobs:**
 * Log in to the system
-* Choose the option "Register a job
+* Choose the option "Register a job"
 * Enter the job name

 **3. Registering a collaborator with a job and fundamental  characteristics:**
 * Log in to the system
+* Choose the option "Register a collaborator with a job and fundamental  characteristics"
 * Select the desired job for the collaborator from the options given
 * Insert the information about the collaborator(name, birthday, admission date, address, cellphone number, e-mail)
 * Select the type of IdDocument of the collaborator
 * Type the number of the Id of thw collaborator

-**4. Assigning Skills to Collaborators: characteristics:**
+**4. Assigning Skills to Collaborators:**

 * Log in to the system
+* Choose the option "Assign Skills to Collaborators"
 * Select the collabborator to assign the skills from the options provided
 * Select the skills from list to add to the collaborator